mshafer1/frclabviewtutorials/_tutorials/enumAutoSelector/index.md

 ### Let's use an enum

-For the sake of simplicity, let's use an enum to provide the strings to the dashboard and to populate our case structure (and enum is a coding construct where names are given to numeric values - here, we're using the names and taking advantage of the defined ordering).
+For the sake of simplicity, let's use an enum to provide the strings to the dashboard and to populate our case structure (an enum is a coding construct where names are given to numeric values - here, we're using the names and taking advantage of the defined ordering).

 In Begin.vi, create an enum **control** (we need to access the strings from the enum via properties, which are not available on a constant).